IEvangelist/azure-cosmos-dotnet-repository/README.md

 #### Authenticating using an identity

-The Azure Cosmos DB .NET SDK also supports authentication using identities, which are considered superior from an audit and granularity of permissions perspective, authenticating using a connection string essentially provides full access to perform options within the [data plane](https://docs.microsoft.com/en-us/azure/cosmos-db/role-based-access-control) of your Cosmos DB Account.
+The Azure Cosmos DB .NET SDK also supports authentication using identities, which are considered superior from an audit and granularity of permissions perspective.
+Authenticating using a connection string essentially provides full access to perform operations within the [data plane](https://docs.microsoft.com/en-us/azure/cosmos-db/role-based-access-control) of your Cosmos DB Account.
 More information on the Azure control plane and data plane is available [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/control-plane-and-data-plane).

 This libary also supports authentication using an identity.
 To authenticate using an identity (User, Group, Application Registration, or Managed Identity) you will need to set the `AccountEndpoint` and `TokenCredential` options that are available on the `RepositoryOptions` class.